-The MyAgLife podcast recently conducted an interview with Suterra’s Senior Manager of Technical Field Services, Dr. Emily Symmes.
-In the interview, Symmes discusses why natural enemies are important, and how to get the most out of them in your orchards.
+Have you been hearing buzz about parasitoids, predator insects and pollinators in the orchard?
+The MyAgLife podcast conducted an interview with Suterra’s Senior Manager of Technical Field Services, Dr. Emily Symmes.
+In the interview, Symmes discusses why natural biological pest control is important, and how to get the most out of beneficial species in your orchards.

 You can listen to Symmes’ interview on the MyAgLife website here.
 Below are some of the key points emphasized with regard to beneficial organisms and pest management.